Peter Taylor (journalist): Career

-Taylor's career reporting on political violence began with ITV’s This Week in 1967, and continued with BBC TV’s Panorama from 1980 to 2014.
-His Panorama Special, The Spies Who Fooled the World, investigated the intelligence used to justify the Iraq War.
+Taylor's career reporting on political violence began with ITV's This Week in 1967, and continued with BBC's Panorama from 1980 to 2014.
+His 2013 Panorama special, The Spies Who Fooled the World, investigated the intelligence used to justify the Iraq War.
 He has made many authored series for BBC1 and BBC2 on the security and intelligence services and five documentary series since the 9/11 attacks on Al Qaeda and Islamist extremism, culminating in his acclaimed The Secret War on Terror to mark the 10th anniversary of 9/11 which the Financial Times described as "a small masterpiece of clarity as to our present condition."
 In 2015, he investigated the funding of ISIS in his programme World's Richest Terror Army.

-Taylor has written eight books on political violence, his latest being Talking to Terrorists.
-A Personal Journey from the IRA to Al Qaeda.
+Taylor has written nine books on political violence, his latest being Operation Chiffon: The Secret Story of MI5 and MI6 and the Road to Peace in Ireland.
 Others include Beating the Terrorists?
 Interrogation in Omagh, Gough and Castlereagh, and his Northern Ireland trilogy on the Troubles called, Provos: The IRA and Sinn Féin, Loyalists, and Brits: The War against the IRA.
 Each book deals with the Northern Irish conflict from the perspective of one of the three main parties involved: the Provisional IRA; the various Ulster loyalist paramilitary groups; and the British government and security forces.
 The trilogy provides an insight into all the main groups involved and the violent and political events that occurred throughout this turbulent period in Anglo-Irish history.
 Taylor's books feature interviews with people connected to some of the most significant incidents and landmark political events in Northern Ireland during this time.

-In 2000, he presented the three part BBC2 series Brits on the covert war in Northern Ireland including interviews of former members of 14 Intelligence Company, the RUC Headquarters Mobile Support Unit and MI6.
+In 2000, Taylor presented the three part BBC2 series Brits on the covert war in Northern Ireland including interviews of former members of 14 Intelligence Company, the RUC Headquarters Mobile Support Unit and MI6.
 In 2007, he wrote and presented the BBC four-part series, Age of Terror.
 In April 2012, he was presenter and reporter for the BBC2 two-part series Modern Spies, in which he interviewed serving members of MI5, the Secret Intelligence Service and GCHQ (anonymously).
-The Guardian described it as “meticulously researched and enviably sourced”.
+The Guardian described it as "meticulously researched and enviably sourced."

-His documentaries on smoking and health and the politics of tobacco include four for ITV in the 1970s: Dying for a Fag (ITV's This Week 1975); Licence to Kill; Ashes to Ashes (ITV's This Week 1976); and Death in the West.
+Taylor's documentaries on smoking and health and the politics of tobacco include four for ITV in the 1970s: Dying for a Fag (ITV's This Week 1975); Licence to Kill; Ashes to Ashes (ITV's This Week 1976); and Death in the West.
 The Marlboro Story.
-In the 1980s he continued his investigations into the tobacco industry with BBC TV's Panorama programme: A Dying Industry (BBC 1980) and The Habit the Government can’t Break (BBC 1985).
+In the 1980s, he continued his investigations into the tobacco industry with BBC TV's Panorama programme: A Dying Industry (BBC 1980) and The Habit the Government can’t Break (BBC 1985).
 He also published his book, Smoke Ring.
 The Politics of Tobacco in 1985.
 In May/June 2014, a new BBC series, Burning Desire was aired with Taylor as the presenter.